Which quartic double solids are rational?

 and

-where $l$ is a linear form in $x$ and $y$, $q$ is a quadratic form in $x$ and $y$, every monomial of $\bar{q}_3$ has degree at least $2$ in $x$, $y$, while every monomial of $\bar{q}_4$ has degree at least $3$ in $x$, $y$.
+where $l$ is a linear form in $x$ and $y$, $q$ is a quadratic form in $x$ and $y$, every monomial of $\bar{q}_3$ has degree at least $2$ in $x$, $y$, while every monomial of $\bar{q}_4$ has degree at least~$3$ in $x$, $y$.
 Regarding $x$, $y$, and $z$ as affine coordinates in a neighborhood of the point~\mbox{$P_S=[0:0:0:1]$}, we can write a local equation of (an affine chart on) $S$ in these coordinates as